AlphanEker/CryptoStrategist/bots/README.md

   * sigmoid: Sigmoid function
   * get_state: Gets a sample of window-size units (days in this case)
 * utils.py: Utility functions

+## Starting Training
+### Before Starting Trading
+User first needs to generate the necessary indicators that should be plugged into the training.
+For this purpose we have two scripts:
+* Data/HFTData.py
+* Data/LFTData.py

+For the desired agent, user should run the script and plug the stock market .csv file into the script.
+The output then can be used directly in the 'bots/train_bot.py'.

+## Starting Trading Environment
+For training environment user just has to run 'bots/actionLog.py'.
+It starts a Flask server that will log the agent activities.